TPashaxrd/eylul-animation/README.md

-(
+by the way if your gf say "it was my friend, not my flort."
+HAHAHH LMAO YOU KNOW WHAT U WILL DO LMAOOOOOOOOOOOO (
 (7.1.2025: LIFE IS GOING PERFECT WITHOUT HER LMAO lmao? yeah right.
 KEEP WORKINGG!!!!!)
 (6.20.2025 I BLOCKED HER L M A O and finished lol)